peterigz/timelinefxlib/readme.md

 	timer->Set();

-	//Call your renderer function to render all the particles RenderParticles(GetEffect(effect_pool, torch_effect_id), timer->Tween());
+	//Call your renderer function to render all the particles RenderParticles(pm, timer->Tween());
 ```

 See the files in the examples folder for a full example.

-*More documentation to follow soon, but check out the header file and the Particle, EffectEmitter and ParticleManager structs for more insights into usage*
+*More documentation to follow soon, but check out the header file and the Particle, tfxEffectEmitter and tfxParticleManager structs for more insights into usage*